This page was by Richard Kriss on February 7, 2017

-Lee, WW2DX, maintains cool web page called Mac Ham Radio devoted entirely to amateur radio operators using Macintosh computers.
-Check Lee's site for the latest OSX ham software.
+Dave K3DCW, maintains the Mac Ham Radio web page devoted entirely to amateur radio operators using Macintosh computers.
+Check the site for the latest OSX ham software.

-For DX support I telnet to one of the AB5K AR Technology AR-Cluster systems in the South Texas area or the N8NOE-1 Cluster in Waterford, MI.
+For DX support I connect the dx.n8noe.us AR-Cluster in Waterford, MI.
 To find an AR-Cluster node in your area click on this DX Cluster Telnet Directory .
-If you are a Mac OSX user, I recommend EA2RY's RYTelnet Version 1.7.1 that is currently hosted on N8NOE's DX Cluster Page.
+If you are a Mac user, I suggest using the DX Cluster feature in W1HKJ's fldigi.

 In 2005 I volunteered for the American Red Cross training program and became an Operator/Driver of an Emergency Communications Response Vehicle (ECRV).
 This is me standing next to one of the ECRVs and this is a picture of the American Red Cross in Emergency Communications Response Vehicle (ECRV) Number 4707 deployed to support a tornado DR at Eagle Pass, Texas.
 On February 21.2013, the American Read Cross announced the decision to phase out the ECRVs.